cmugpi/cmugpi.github.io/README.md

 Markdown treats inner-paragraph line breaks as `<br>` tags, but the Markdown renderer we're using to build our site doesn't have this feature enabled.

-Markdown tables _cannot_ have line breaks in them, so make them as long as they need to be to hold their content.
-If you need a line break within a cell, use `<br>`.
-For an easy way to format Markdown tables, you may want to look at [tabular][tabular] or [vim-markdown][vim-markdown].

 To sort everything, each page has an `order` property.
 Before rendering any content, all the pages are sorted in order of this property.
 Because we only ever render similar content (i.e., topics, lessons, navigation items) together,